 Escrow agreements, like contracts, can be complex.
 However, they provide important assurances to the involved parties.
 When you consider the value that escrow may hold, having these assurances in place can provide peace of mind.
 No one wants to lose out on valuable property or funds, and a trusted escrow agent helps to make sure the transaction goes smoothly.

 Escrow agreements help make sure that both parties in a transaction hold up their end of the deal.
 If you need help understanding escrow agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.